-Most employees have their own personal mobile devices such as smartphones, tablets and handheld computers.
-If these are used for work there is an increased risk for the College - in terms of the security of IT networks and communications systems, the protection of personal data, confidential or sensitive business information, and compliance with legal obligations.
+Personal devices can be used for other work puproses.
+However, if they are used for work, there is an increased risk for the College - in terms of the security of IT networks and communications systems, the protection of personal data, confidential or sensitive business information, and compliance with legal obligations.